kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - Can I book [the](room) room?
 - Is [the](room) room free?
 - Is [the](room) room available?
+- Is it possible to make a reservation?

 ## intent:thanks
 - Thank you!
 You were very helpful